MaDrCloudDev/MaDrCloudDev/README.md

 <h1 align="center" id="-rocket-cactus-madr-io-https-madr-io-cloud-">:rocket::cactus: <a href="https://MaDr.io">Portfolio</a> :cloud:</h1>
 <h2 align="center" id="full-stack-cloud-developer"><a href="https://MatthewDrish.com">Calling Card</a></h2>
 <h3 align="center">Full-Stack Web Developer</h3>
+<p>I program on Fedora with GNOME.
+Rather than usive native apps, my entire stack consists of progressive webapps.
+I store my data in cloud databases.
+I love throwing a Fedora live-USB into any machine and coding with little-to-no configuration or overhead.
+I use VSCode.
+I'm passionate for the internet and the web.
+If I'm going to build a native app, it'll be in Reactive Native or w/Tauri.</p>
 <p align="center">
     <a target="_blank" href="https://matthewdrish.com" alt="Link to matthewdrish.com">
         <img src="https://github.com/MaDrCloudDev/projectsImages/raw/master/MaDrLogo.svg" alt="MaDr logo" />